SlapOS/slapos/software/caddy-frontend/README.caddy_frontend.rst

 `Kedifa <https://lab.nexedi.com/nexedi/kedifa>`_ server runs on kedifa partition.

-Each `caddy-frontend-N` partition downloads certificates from the kedifa server.
+Each `frontend-node-N` partition downloads certificates from the kedifa server.

 Caucase (exposed by ``kedifa-caucase-url`` in master partition parameters) is used to handle certificates for authentication to kedifa server.

-If ``automatic-internal-kedifa-caucase-csr`` is enabled (by default it is) there are scripts running on master partition to simulate human to sign certificates for each caddy-frontend-N node.
+If ``automatic-internal-kedifa-caucase-csr`` is enabled (by default it is) there are scripts running on master partition to simulate human to sign certificates for each frontend-node-N node.

 Support for X-Real-Ip and X-Forwarded-For
 -----------------------------------------